 Earlier this year, we got to stay at the very exclusive Paperpark Camp in Jervis Bay, just 2 ½ hours drive south of Sydney.

-We first met Jeremy & Irena Hutchings, the owners, who came to pick us up at the closest train station of Bomaderry earlier during the afternoon.
-They told us about how they finally opened Paperbark Camp in 1999, after many years of planning, dreaming of putting a bit of Africa in Jervis Bay.
+We first met Jeremy & Irena Hutchings, the owners, when they came to pick us up at the closest train station of Bomaderry early on a quite sunny afternoon.
+They told us about how they opened Paperbark Camp in 1999, after many years of planning and dreaming of putting a bit of Africa in Jervis Bay.
 After 20 years, it still remains a family operated business and continues to be at the forefront of ecotourism and luxury camping in Australia.

 We stayed for one night, one rainy night, above the ground surrounded by the soaring eucalyptus and intriguing paperbarks.
-Windows frame a panorama view of our own bush hideaway, with an open air private en suite, perfect for bird watching and kangaroo spotting while enjoying a steaming hot bath.
+Windows framed a panorama view of our own little bush hideaway.
+The open air private en-suite was perfect for bird watching and kangaroo spotting while enjoying a steaming hot bath.
 Warm wood tones, romantic candles and peaceful nature all around, the camp is a marvel.
 For me, it was the perfect balance of luxury and livability, something I hope to use as inspiration in one day designing a home of my own.

 Before dinner, we went by bike exploring the spectacular Jervis Bay area, with its pristine beaches and stunning national parks.
-The camp really is a perfect base to explore this unique and beautiful part of New South Wales.
+Being only a few minutes by bike to the first beach, the camp really is a perfect base to explore this unique and beautiful part of New South Wales.
+Sadly, the weather wasn’t really on our side that day.
+We experienced sun, wind and rain while biking but it is only another reason to come back one day!

-If you ever come to Sydney, don’t miss this incredible experience, I promise you won’t regret it!
-And if you do so, feel free to tag me in your stories and photos so I can follow your adventures there 🙂
+If you ever come to Sydney, don’t miss this incredible experience and let Paperbark Camp surprises you.
+I promise you won’t regret it!
+And if you do so, feel free to tag me in your stories and photos.
+I will follow your adventures there 🙂

 If you liked this post, pin it for later!